 For our 4 picks of asset monitoring startups, we used a data-driven startup scouting approach to identify the most relevant solutions globally.
 The Global Startup Heat Map below highlights 4 interesting examples out of 250 relevant solutions.
 Depending on your specific needs, your top picks might look entirely different.

-Condition monitoring is the process of measuring variations in indicators such as vibration, temperature, current, flow levels and pressure, in order to provide insight into the performance, health, and status of assets connected in the power grid network.
-This process helps to detect problems like insulator failure on critical lines or partial discharge in cables, which may go unnoticed and lead to failure of the energy supply.
-UK startup Telit develops Internet of Things (IoT) solutions for condition monitoring of the utility distribution system, as well as oil and gas infrastructures, such as in-the-field pumps.
-Their sensors track changes in vibration, temperature and other indicators in order to detect any issues with corrosion, wear, misalignment, and imbalance to identify potential equipment failure.
+Condition monitoring is the process of measuring variations in indicators, such as vibration, temperature, current, flow levels, and pressure, to provide insights into the performance, health, and status of assets connected to the power grid network.
+This process assists to detect problems like insulator failure on critical lines or partial discharge in cables, which may go unnoticed and lead to failure of the energy supply.
+New Zealand-based startup WMAC Cloud develops smart sensors for electric grid condition monitoring.
+The startup’s sensors monitor and track low-voltage conditions, transformers, vibrations, and control systems.
+This provides total network awareness for asset managers, maintenance teams, and electricity distributors to identify potential equipment failures and mitigate downtime.

 Laserpas – Drone Inspections